-- Pairwise consistency test for new RSA keys - Continuous random number generator test on DRBG - Continuous random number generator test on non-Approved RNG - Firmware load test (RSA 2048-bit signature verification) - Diffie-Hellman primitive test
+- Pairwise consistency test for new RSA keys - Continuous random number generator test on DRBG (for both KMS and KMIP) - Health Checks per SP 800-90A Section 11.3 (for both KMS and KMIP) - Continuous random number generator test on non-Approved RNG - Diffie-Hellman pairwise consistency test - Diffie-Hellman primitive test

 The module has two error states: a Soft Error state and a Fatal Error state.
-When one or more power-up self-tests fail, the module may enter either the Fatal Error state or the Soft Error State.
+When one or more power-up self-tests fail, the module enters the Fatal Error state.
 When a conditional self-test fails, the module enters the Soft Error state.
 See Section 3 of this document for more information.